sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

   ![table](2200.png)

    In the table you can find all data from your query, what you choose as **ROWS** or **COLUMNS**.
-We have just one dimension `CustomerCountry` in columns and all other dimensions are in rows.
+You have just one dimension `CustomerCountry` in columns and all other dimensions are in rows.

    ![columns](2210.png)